History of Aerial Firefighting

 Alpine Airwork, a successor company to the original Alpine Aviation, remains a current contractor to the National Aerial Firefighting Centre – currently supplying two single engine air tankers (SEATs) at Benambra, Victoria.

-Both pilots involved, Ben Buckley and Bob Lansbury, now in their eighties, are still active in aviation.
-They spoke to us about those flights.
+Both pilots involved, Ben Buckley and Bob Lansbury, spoke to us about those flights in 2022.

 Bob Lansbury told us about how the operations got going.
 Though he was clear it wasn’t something he thought he should be particularly singled out for (it was “just the job” he said) he was happy to give us some insights: